-Any project that is on or adjacent to the beach, or has the possibility to have any lights visible from the beach surface will receive a pre-consultation "hold" on their property, thereby alerting the permittee that a meeting with the Beach Lighting Officer must be scheduled prior to any lighting installation.
-This meeting must entail all exterior lighting plans including the color and wattage bulb, type of fixtures used, locations of lights and the quantities.
+Any project that is on or adjacent to the beach or has the possibility to have any lights visible from the beach surface will receive a pre-consultation "hold" on their clearance sheet, thereby alerting the permittee that a meeting with the Beach Lighting Officer must be scheduled prior to any lighting installation.
+This meeting must include all exterior lighting plans including the color and wattage bulb, type of fixtures used, locations of lights and the quantities.
 Lighting plans and cut sheets must be provided.
-If there are uncompliant fixtures or bulbs, the Beach Lighting Officer will withhold signing off on the pre-consultation comment until the permittee sends compliant fixtures in the form of cut sheets.
+If there are uncompliant fixtures or bulbs, the Beach Lighting Officer will withhold signing off on the pre-consultation comment until the applicant sends compliant fixtures in the form of cut sheets.
 If the proposed lighting plans and cut sheets are compliant, Beach Lighting Officer will sign off on the pre-consultation hold.

-This new implementation of adding a "pre-consultation" hold was established to aid the builder/contractor with selecting compliant fixtures before any purchasing or installation.
+This recent implementation of adding a "pre-consultation" hold was established to aid the builder/contractor with selecting compliant fixtures before any purchasing or installation.
 This helped minimize the number of failed inspections and wasted money on uncompliant fixtures.

 All properties are required to pass a nighttime lighting inspection prior to receiving a Certificate of Occupancy (CO).
-The building department is responsible for reviewing permit applications and building plans for new construction.
+The growth management department and building department are responsible for reviewing permit applications and building plans for new construction.
 During the review process, if staff found a property was subject to the sea turtle lighting requirements a "hold" would be placed on the property, thereby alerting the permittee that a lighting inspection would be required prior to permit approval.
-The Beach Lighting Officer works with the contractor or property owner throughout the construction phase by conducting periodic site visits and offering guidance for compliant lighting.
 At the conclusion of lighting installation, a final nighttime inspection is required after sunset and from the vantage point of the beach.
 If the property is complying, the Beach Lighting Officer will approve the property through an online tracking database, allowing the property owner to receive a CO from the building department.
 If the property is not in compliance, it will result in a "failed" inspection.
-The building department will withhold the CO until staff re-inspects the property and determine it to be in full compliance.
-Staff uploads all inspections forms into our records for future reference.
-In total, the Beach Lighting Officer conducted 45 nighttime inspections during the calendar year of 2023.
+The building department will withhold the CO until staff re-inspect the property and determine it to be in full compliance.
+Staff will upload all inspections forms into our records for future reference.
+In total, the Beach Lighting Officer conducted 41 nighttime inspections during the calendar year of 2024.